jjhampton/7.4-majestic-thai/README.md

 #Total Fusion

-Dynamically updating customer-facing restaurant menu built with Backbone.js and Parse as a backend server.
+Dynamically updating customer-facing restaurant menu built with Backbone.js, Skeleton CSS framework, and Parse as a backend server.

 I built this in week 7 at The Iron Yard Academy to practice planning, designing and creating a Backbone-based dynamic front end application based on client requirements.
+The Skeleton CSS framework is used for it's button elements and lightweight responsive grid framework.

 ##Live Demo:
 * http://jjhampton.github.io/7.4-total-fusion